creatvie-introvert/btr-directory-mvp/README.md

 ### Primary user goals (Renters)

-**Who they are:** People actively searching for a long-term rental hoe in a Build-to-Rent development and using the site to discover, compare, and enquire.
+**Who they are:** People actively searching for a long-term rental home in a Build-to-Rent development and using the site to discover, compare, and enquire.

 - Discover Build-toRent developments in a specific city
 - Compare developments using clear, scannable information
 - View essential details such as amenities, tenancy information, and images
 - Submit an enquiry with minimal friction
-- Trust the platform through transparent egal and accessibility information
+- Trust the platform through transparent legal and accessibility information

 ### Secondary user goals (Operators / Developers — indirect for MVP)